aryaautade/WANDERLUST/README.md

 Wanderlust is a full-stack web application inspired by platforms like Airbnb, where users can explore travel stays, view detailed listings, upload images, and post reviews.
-The project is focused on backend-driven functionality, templating, and database integration — built without React, using Node.js, Express.js, MongoDB & EJS.
+The project is focused on backend-driven functionality, templating, and database integration — built using Node.js, Express.js, MongoDB & EJS.

- Key Features
+ Key Features:

  Browse and view detailed property listings